sl-sh-dev/sl-sh/README.md

 ![Rust](https://github.com/sl-sh-dev/sl-sh/workflows/Rust/badge.svg?branch=master)

-## Note this is a new expermental version, see ./legacy/ for the original version (slush).
+## Note this is a new experimental version, see ./legacy/ for the original version (slush).

 Simple Lisp SHell (slosh) is a lisp based shell written in Rust.
 It is not POSIX compliant and makes no effort to be.
 Sl-sh should run on any *nix platform as